0xNineteen/blog.md/contents/sol-tvu/index.md

 For each of these sockets, new threads are spawned to receive packets using the `streamer::receiver` function and then are passed to the `::modify_packets` function to add meta-data including whether the packet should be discarded or not.

-Several factors contribute to packet discard decisions, including a mismatch between the shred's `shred_version` and the validator's `shred_version`, if the shred has an invalid `slot`, and more.
+Several factors decide whether or not to discard a shred, including a mismatch between the shred's `shred_version` and the validator's `shred_version`, if the shred has an invalid `slot`, and more.
 The full logic can be found within the `should_discard_shred` function.

 *note:* The `shred_version` references the hard forks that the validator has undergone.